 Abalone in California vary in status from populations bordering on extinction (white abalone) to a sustainable population with a margin of harvestable animals that is still being fished (northern California red abalone).
 Recovery of at-risk abalone species and management of abalone fisheries are separate but continuous and complementary processes in the ARMP.
-The recovery portion of the plan addresses all abalone species that are subject to the fishing moratorium.
+The recovery portion of the plan addresses all abalone species that are Start Printed Page 1997subject to the fishing moratorium.
 The management portion of the plan applies to populations considered sustainable and fishable, such as the current northern California red abalone fishery.
 The ultimate goal of recovery is to move species from a perilous condition to a sustainable one with a margin of abalone available for fishing.
 The ultimate goal of management is to maintain sustainable fisheries under a long-term management plan that can be adapted quickly to respond to environmental or population changes.

 The ARMP provides a mechanism for helping to slow the progression of disease and invasive/exotic species through better monitoring of aquaculture facilities, however, this effort may only make a relatively small difference to the threat that disease poses given that spread of withering syndrome is due largely to factors other than aquaculture operations.
 The ARMP also provides a framework for restoring black abalone populations through translocation and captive propagation and enhancement programs; however, detailed plans and methodologies have neither been drafted nor tested and therefore their effectiveness for conserving black abalone remains uncertain.